Sertion/vscode-gitblame/README.md

 ![Feature Usage](https://raw.githubusercontent.com/Sertion/vscode-gitblame/master/images/preview.png)

 Git blame adds git blame information to your vscode compatible view.
 See information about what commit last changed a line and how long ago it was.
 Click the message to see more information about the commit.
 It is possible to edit all of these information messages in the settings.
-There are multiple tokens avalible.
+There are multiple tokens available.
 These are described below.

 Git Blame works very well with WSL but does not work with the web browser based vscode compatible editors.